 The handler is where data collection happens.
 It receives a context object with access to the catalog and auth services.
 The job is simple: fetch the entities, query the Kubernetes API for each one, and return the facts.

-We use the Backstage Kubernetes backend plugin’s proxy to talk to clusters.
-This means you don’t need to manage kubeconfig or credentials in your retriever.
-The Kubernetes plugin handles cluster discovery and authentication.
+We can use the Backstage Kubernetes backend plugin’s proxy to talk to clusters.
+This means you do not need to manage kubeconfig or credentials in your retriever.
+The Kubernetes plugin handles cluster discovery and authentication, as long as you have already configured Kubernetes integration in Backstage.

 onBehalfOf: await auth.getOwnServiceCredentials(),